Vishal2010s/Health-Insurance-Policy-Assistant-RAG-/README.md

 ![Health Insurance RAG system architecture](Images/system-architecture.svg)

 The left side shows the runtime components and one-time RAG initialization performed through `master_HF.py`.
 On the right, the user submits a question from the Streamlit dashboard.
 MiniLM converts that question into an embedding, and FAISS compares it with the stored policy-clause vectors to identify the three most similar clauses.
 Those clauses are then added to the grounded Gemini prompt.
-The fixed SVG preserves this left/right structure consistently on GitHub.
 Evaluation is not part of the live chatbot request path.

 ## Seven-stage RAG pipeline